dwg1210/-0725-/README.md

 > What if the planets of the solar system were made of food?
 Transform this image to visualize each planet as a different type of food.
 Please remove Pluto from the image.
 Do not include Pluto in any form.

 ### Veo 3 Prompt
-> Create a cinematic short video that explores a whimsical universe where the planets of the solar system are made of different foods.
+> Create a cinematic short video that explores a whimsical universe where the planets of the solar system are made of different foods, based on this image.

 ## 결과물